Last updated: 21 June 2026

 Most existing Autopilot coverage is written for a US audience.
 As a result, it skips the bits that matter most to UK users: how to fund a Robinhood UK account, what the FX implications look like, how the FCA and SIPC protections compare, and whether any of it can sit inside an ISA.
 This Autopilot app review tries to fill that gap with real-world UK numbers.

 Capital at risk.
 The value of investments can go down as well as up and you may get back less than you invested.
 Past performance is not a reliable indicator of future results.
 This article is not financial advice.
-Returns, rates and terms mentioned were accurate at the time of writing but can change at any time.
+Performance, fees, rates and terms mentioned were accurate at the time of writing but can change at any time.
+Tax treatment depends on the individual circumstances of each client and may be subject to change in future.
 Consider speaking to a qualified financial adviser before making investment decisions.
 This article contains affiliate or referral links.
 If you click through and sign up I may earn a commission or referral bonus at no extra cost to you.
 It does not affect my editorial view.

 More from CoolCuration

-- Stock Events app - A beautifully designed portfolio tracker that pairs nicely with Robinhood for keeping tabs on dividends and performance.
+- Stock Events app - A beautifully designed portfolio tracker that pairs nicely with Robinhood for watching dividends.

 - Plum app referral - A UK-regulated, ISA-friendly alternative if you want auto-investing without the dual-app gymnastics.